 - Master's degree in Social Work, Clinical Counselling, Counselling Psychology or other relevant health related discipline.

-- Three (3) years recent related clinical experience providing group or individual psychotherapy to clients who have a variety of mental health disorders, including but not limited to depression, anxiety, trauma, psychosis, concurrent disorders, suicidality, bereavement by suicide, and suicide prevention using a variety of theoretical approaches including dialectical behavior therapy and cognitive behavior therapy or an equivalent combination of education, training and experience.
+- Three (3) years recent related clinical experience providing group or individual psychotherapy to clients who have a variety of mental health disorders (including but not limited to depression, anxiety, trauma, psychosis, concurrent disorders, suicidality, bereavement by suicide, suicide prevention) using a variety of theoretical approaches including dialectical behavior therapy and cognitive behavior therapy or an equivalent combination of education, training and experience.

 - Registration with applicable College/governing body as appropriate.